jackdesert/dailydancer/README.md

 NEEDS PRIORITIZATION

   * Allow google to index either the faq page or the main page (without events)
+  * collect unique IP addresses via (redis?) by date
+  * Set up automatic database archiving
+  * Print out slips of cardstock that have daily dancer address
+  * Talk with Abigail about ways to get more mindshare around DailyDancer
+  * Only load messages that arrived within the last 30 days.
+(And use an index on received at)
+  * Fix admin page so it returns

 Notes from Jennifer:
   * Can it bring in things from the facebook list too?